Sogeking2794/Object-detection-in-urban-environment/README.md

 The progress of the model's training is done using Tensorboard.
 Different losses (localization loss, training loss) are monitored along with evaluation metrics recall and precision
 #### Reference
 #### Reference experiment
 The loss curve starts low and starts to oscillate, this oscillation starts to decrease meaning the model is learning.
 The loss comes to around 0.702 at the end of 2500 epochs.
 The localization loss and the total loss comes to around 0.75 and 15.31 respectively.
+This oscillation maybe attributed to high learning rate.

 ![reference_loss](https://user-images.githubusercontent.com/62600416/205664903-09f868fd-617c-4260-b8ac-e13267af5244.png)